-- If the running time analysis is tight and actually occurs in practise (i.e., the asymptotic bound is not a purely theoretical worst-case bound), then the algorithm that has better asymptotic running time will always outperform a weaker algorithm for large enough values of n. - However, suppose that I have two algorithms: - ▶ Algorithm A. Running time f(n) = 1000 log n = O(log n). ▶ Algorithm B. Running time g(n) = log n.
+- If the running time analysis is tight and actually occurs in practise (i.e., the asymptotic bound is not a purely theoretical worst-case bound), then the algorithm that has better asymptotic running time will always outperform a weaker algorithm for large enough values of n. - However, suppose that I have two algorithms:

+Algorithm A. Running time f(n) = 1000 log n = O(log n).
+Algorithm B. Running time g(n) = log2 n.
+Clearly f = o(g).
+However, as long as log n ≤ 1000